Workplace Inspections Toolbox Talk

 Other hazards are caused by environmental factors.
 For example, a tree branch may be in the way of a ladder, or there may be an increased risk of slips and falls due to a recent storm.

 To avoid injury, only the people, objects, and equipment that are needed to safely complete the task at hand should be present in the work area at any given time.

 In addition to workspace hazards and weather conditions, contractors need to be aware of insects and animals, especially when working outdoors.
 When these creatures enter the work area, they may cause distractions or damage materials.
 They may also bite or scratch workers, and they sometimes carry diseases or produce toxins that trigger dangerous allergic reactions.

 In particular, workplace inspectors should look for signs of:

 When dealing with biological hazards, special personal protective equipment may be required.

 How to conduct regular inspections

 Inspections must be conducted thoroughly.
-Organized checklists can help workplace inspectors make sure they’re paying attention to the right details.
+Organized construction safety checklists can help workplace inspectors make sure they’re paying attention to the right details.

 Before each workday begins, all work areas must be inspected.
 As the day progresses, inspections should continue periodically, and a final inspection should be conducted once all the day’s tasks are finished.